Sea of Genes: Combining Animation and Narrative Strategies to Visualize Metagenomic Data for Museums: Visualization Design

-Lastly, we updated the control panels (Figure~\ref{fig:prototype-2}a) by simplifying the text and providing a Gantt chart.
-The introduction of an animated Gantt chart synced to the period of the day was to reinforce that these behaviors happened at a specific time.
-It showed the duration of an ongoing microbial behavior.
-These devices were introduced to evidence the time dimension of microbial behavior.
-Although animation implicitly illustrates time \cite{ainsworth2008animations}, we needed to convey to the visitors the repetition of similar behaviors during the 24 hour period.
-To support the third story of our narrative, data authenticity we added a side panel describing the data and why scientists are interested in it (Figure~\ref{fig:prototype-2}c).
+Lastly, we updated the control panels (Figure~\ref{fig:prototype-2}a) by simplifying the text and providing a timeline chart to highlight the temporal aspect of microbial behavior.
+This version included all microbes in the simulation and not just viruses.
+The timeline was included to enable visitors to see the entire daily cycle for each type of microbe and provide context for what was occurring in the animation.
+An indicator, synced to the internal animation clock, would slide across the timeline to both reinforce the time and highlight what function each microbe was performing~\textbf{(C2 and C3)}.
+Although animation implicitly illustrates time~\cite{ainsworth2008animations}, we needed to convey to the visitors the repetition of similar behaviors during the 24 hour period.